 Your credit card number remains hidden from Sylvie's.

 Payment by credit card

 You have 5 working days to make your payment to Sylvie's.
-However, if your payment has not been received in the 2st week after the auction, you have authorized Sylvie's to charge your credit card by accepting the terms and conditions of sale.
-This charge will be executed as from the second week after the auction via Stripe.
+However, if your payment has not been received in the 2nd week after the auction, you have authorized Sylvie's to charge your VISA or MasterCard by accepting the terms and conditions of sale.
+This charge can be executed as from the second week after the auction via Stripe.

 Sylvie's must be notified in writing of your request to participate by telephone no later than 48 hours before the start of the auction.
 If you do not act before this time, Sylvie's can no longer guarantee participation in the auction.

 For bidding by telephone, please inform Sylvie's by e-mail for which lots you want to be called and on which telephone number.

 You must be prepared to offer at least the low estimate.

 You can use the website to find out which lot number the auction is at during the auction.

 You must ensure that you can be reached when you receive a call.
 In case of a missed call, you cannot call the auction room.
 Each member of the phone team has their own list of bidders to call and it is not possible to connect you during the auction.
 If the Sylvie's team cannot reach you when it comes to your lots, it is best to wait for them to make a second attempt.

 If you want to participate by phone for the first time, you must prove your credibility.